microsoft/WindowsProtocolTestSuites/TestSuites/MS-AZOD/docs/MS-AZOD_ODUserGuide.md

 * One computer configured as an Application Server (AP) joined to the trust realm.
 If the computer is running on Windows, it must be running on Microsoft® Windows Server® 2012 or later version, 64-bit edition, with the latest updates.

-* One client computer configured as an Application Client (Endpoint) joined to the local realm.
+* One Client Computer/Driver Computer configured as an Application Client (Endpoint) joined to the local realm.
 If the computer is running on Windows, it is suggested to run on Microsoft® Windows® 2012 or later version, 64-bit edition, with the latest updates.

 ### <a name="_Toc426622591"/>Local-Realm KDC